Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 This bash file creates:

 - the service connection for the authentication with Azure Subscription.
 The name of this service connection is the name of the service principal created in the previous step with the prefix "sc-".
-- the variable group which contains the parameters of the pipeline like AZURE_TEST_SUFFIX, AZURE_REGION, SERVICE_CONNECTION.
-By default the name of this variable group is "load-testing-vg".
+- the variable group which contains the parameters of the pipeline like AZURE_TEST_SUFFIX, AZURE_REGION, SERVICE_CONNECTION, AZURE_APP_ID and AZURE_TENANT_DNS_NAME.
+By default the name of this variable group is "load-testing-web-app-auth-vg".
 If you want to change this name, you'll have to update the file [scripts/create-azdo-resources.sh](../../projects/web-app-auth/scripts/create-azdo-resources.sh) and the pipeline file [azure-pipelines-load-testing.yml](./devops-pipelines/azure-pipelines/azure-pipelines-load-testing.yml).
 - the Azure DevOps pipeline to run the load testing.
-By default, the name of the pipeline is "Load-Testing-EventHubs".
+By default, the name of the pipeline is "Load-Testing-web-app-auth".
 If you want to change this name, you'll have to update the file [scripts/create-azdo-resources.sh](./scripts/create-azdo-resources.sh).
 By default, the pipeline file should be present in the "main" branch, if it's not the case, you also need to update the file [scripts/create-azdo-resources.sh](./scripts/create-azdo-resources.sh).

 Before running this bash file you need to be connected with your Azure Account using Azure CLI.
 Run 'az login' in your linux environment or in your Dev Container Terminal